 | Token efficiency (Figma task) | 1.5M tokens | 6.2M tokens | Codex (4x fewer) |

 Codex is better at terminal-native tasks (scripts, DevOps, CLI tools) by a significant margin.
-Claude Code is better at complex code that requires understanding large codebases, because it can hold 4x more context in memory.
+Claude Code is strong on complex code across large codebases, and some Codex users report less usable context in a live session even though both models support a large window.
 SWE-bench (real-world coding tasks) is basically a tie.

 What Each One Feels Like